 Analytics and user tracking

-Among the ideas described above we also added to the brand: private user data and a sense of trust.
-We were interested in how the users use the app to aid our future direction.
+Among the ideas described above, we also added to the brand: private user data and a sense of trust.
+We were interested in how the users use the app to aid in our future direction.
 So we proposed using some form of tracking - say Google analytics - to tell us what users were naming their counters; or how often they incremented items; or switched counters; etc. This data is invaluable to us from a marketing perspective but we agreed that the nature of the data and the way the app has been portrayed is personal.
 So we would have to have a way for the user to turn it off.
 [Or better yet ask them if they want to opt in].

 It's no secret that apps make money.
 And we have considered how Spinner+ could bring in revenue.
 But our focus this early is to build a really solid free platform and worry about integrating add-ons after.
 We might, for instance, allow all users to pull from twitter for free but charge $0.99 to unlock Facebook tracking.
 And there's still a lot of potential for themes.
 We intend to release with both the light and dark interface options as depicted in the design images above but there are more concepts than that.